LibreTexts/widget-testing/README.md

 Repo for cataloging the behavior of widgets in Thebe, Libretexts, and on JupyterHub.
 Reference to [this issue](https://github.com/LibreTexts/metalc/issues/136#issue-575899944).

+This repository is built to be [repo2docker compatible](https://repo2docker.readthedocs.io/en/latest/config_files.html).
+That means you can build it on https://binder.libretexts.org/ by specifying `LibreTexts/widget-testing` in the repository section and choosing whichever git branch you would like.
+Make sure you temporarily change the `.yaml` file in this directory that you would like to use as your conda environment to `environment.yaml` (do not commit this change).

 This repository was migrated over from the now archived [sandertyu/widgetstuffs](https://github.com/sandertyu/widgetstuffs) repository.

 # How to use